mojofunk/ardour-docs/bugs/untracked.md

-# Notes

-Place for bugs that are not yet in the tracker either because I'm offline, or I haven't had enough time to look for existing bugs in the tracker or enter it as a new bug.

 # Untracked

+A Place for bugs that are not yet in the tracker either because I'm offline, or I haven't had enough time to look for existing bugs in the tracker or enter it as a new bug.

 - Middle click to bind controls should bring up a warning/info box if there is no controller active, perhaps with a don't show this again checkbox.